The Lion King (musical): Canada

+A second open-ended production began performances at the same Princess of Wales Theatre on November 2, 2024, and ran until August 30, 2025.

 Mexico

-The musical had a Mexican limited run (in English) between January 3 and January 27, 2008, in Mexico City, as part of the U.S. national tour.
+The musical had a limited run in Mexico City from January 3 to 27, 2008, as part of the U.S. national tour.

-In May 2014, it was confirmed a new production of the musical, this time in Spanish.
-The production ran from May 7, 2015, to January 14, 2018, at the Teatro Telcel in Mexico City for 930 performances.
+A Spanish-language production ran from May 7, 2015, to January 14, 2018, at the Teatro Telcel in Mexico City for 930 performances.
 Carlos Rivera returned to the role of Simba, which he also took in Spain four years earlier.
 The lyrics of the songs of this production differed from the European Spanish one.
 South-African actress Shirley Hlahatse was chosen as Rafiki, marking the first time in years a completely new actress was elected for that role.

+The first Mexican revival premiered at the same Teatro Telcel on March 20, 2025.

 South America

-A Brazilian production was confirmed to debut in São Paulo on March 28, 2013.
-Auditions took place in São Paulo, Rio de Janeiro and Salvador.
+A Brazilian production debuted at the Teatro Renault in São Paulo on March 28, 2013.
 The cast contained mainly Brazilian actors and seven South African actors.
 The Portuguese lyrics were translated by Brazilian singer Gilberto Gil.
 Actress Phindile Mkhize, who had previously performed in many of the show's productions, was selected as Rafiki for this production, leaving in October 2013 and being replaced by Ntsepa Pitjeng.
 The show closed its doors on December 14, 2014.

+A Brazilian revival ran at the same Teatro Renault from July 19, 2023, to July 28, 2024.